Etxeberria: Origin

 The Biscayne branch of the Echevarría family is thought to have originated in the town of Dima, it grew to the neighbouring town of Zeanuri, and eventually spread to the nearby city of Vitoria-Gasteiz.
 However, it is too widespread a place-name to pinpoint just one location.
 Another branch of Echebarria hails from Durango and Zaldibar (Biscay).

 An Echeberria branch originated in Sorabilla (Andoain) and extended its roots to many other towns across Gipuzkoa.
 Another one is from Amezketa, stretching out its roots to a large number of villages and towns in the province.
 It further expanded to Santander, and on to Seville and Chile.
 Another branch originated in different spots of Baztan, Baigorri, and Leitza (northern Navarre), expanding later to the south of Navarre: Pamplona, Estella-Lizarra, Tudela, etc.

-The Echeberri form hails from Ezkio, Oñati, Hondarribia, Hendaye (the branch expanded out to Colombia), Oiartzun, Donostia, etc. "Echeberry" is typically from the town of Tolosa (Gipuzkoa), attested in 1346.
+The Echeberri form hails from Ezkio, Oñati, Hondarribia, Hendaye (the branch expanded out to Colombia), Oiartzun, San Sebastián, etc. "Echeberry" is typically from the town of Tolosa (Gipuzkoa), attested in 1346.